Designing Local Distributed Mechanisms: Preliminaries

 We study mechanism design in the standard distributed message passing models LOCAL and CONGEST~\cite{Peleg2000,Linial1992}.
 The system is modelled as a graph $G = (V,E)$ where each node $v \in V$ is a computational entity and each edge $\{u,v\} \in E$ is a communication link, allowing the exchange of messages between $u$ and $v$.
 Define $n = |V|$.

 Each node is given a globally unique identifier in $[O(\operatorname{poly}(n))]$.
 Initially they only know their own identifier.
 The computation proceeds in synchronous rounds.
 In each round, nodes can send messages to their neighbours, receive messages from their neighbours, and update their state.
-There are no limitation on local computation.
+There are no limitations on local computation.
 In the CONGEST model each message is limited to $O(\log n)$ bits, but in the LOCAL model there are no limits on the message size.
+In the CONGEST model we make the standard assumption that the input weights can be encoded with $O(\log n)$ bits.

 At some point each node must stop and announce its own output.
 An algorithm has stopped once all nodes have stopped.
+The measure of complexity is the number of communication rounds.
 The running time of an algorithm is the worst-case round complexity over all graphs and identifier assignments.
 In this work we will study the complexity landscape when the maximum degree $\Delta$ of the input graph is small relative to the size of the network.
-We want to design distributed algorithms with $n$-dependency $O(\log^* n)$, the \emph{iterated logarithm} of $n$.
-This is a very slowly growing function.
-It should be noted that this is not the only notion of efficient distributed graph algorithms, as polylogarithmic complexity in $n$ is also considered efficient.

-When modelling mechanism design in the distributed setting, we will assume that the problem instance and the communication network are the same, as is the standard assumption in distributed computing.
-This assumption is somewhat arbitrary, but in general we are interested in settings where the distances are roughly preserved between the two graphs.
-With this assumption LOCAL model algorithms for the problem graph can be efficiently simulated in the true communication network.
-In the CONGEST model establishing such a connection would require committing to more detailed modelling choices.